OperatingSystemRocket/RocketOS/docs/source/kassert.rst

 Reason for the Naming
 ^^^^^^^^^^^^^^^^^^^^^^

-The ``c`` prefix to the file and the functions is the naming convention for this implementation/version of libc.
+The ``k`` prefix to the file and the functions is the naming convention for this implementation/version of libc including for non-standard functions and extensions.

 The reason why is that tests are run in userland and linked against glibc.
 So, to be able to test our libc